GuilhermeStracini/hello-world-ansible/README.md

 ## Contribution

 Contributions are welcome!
-Feel free to fork this repository, open issues, or submit pull requests to enhance examples or add new ones.
+If you'd like to enhance this repository, feel free to:
+- Fork the repository.
+- Create a new branch for your feature or bug fix.
+- Submit a pull request with a detailed description.

 ---